xrdocs/design/_blogs/2022-1001-ron-openconfig.md

 ## Optical Provisioning Parameters
-Optical transceivers are responsible for taking information on their electrical "host" interface and translating it into a format suitable for transmission across an analog medium, and vice version.
+Optical transceivers are responsible for taking information on their electrical "host" interface and translating it into a format suitable for transmission across an analog medium, and vice versa.
 Thus the name "transceiver".
 The aforementioned standards bodies have defined the electrical host interface and optical line interface specifications.
 The resulting configuration of those internal transceiver interfaces and parameters are driven by user configuration.
 The following represents the